mskold-ab/www-mskold-com/security/security.md

 ## Compliance & privacy

-- We act as a data processor only for billing-related data handled by our third-party providers — we do not process or store your production data at all
-- PCI-DSS compliant via SAQ-A scope
+We do not process, transmit, or store your Azure DevOps production data under any circumstances — there is no data flow from your environment to us.

+For billing and account administration, MSKOLD AB acts as the data controller for the limited contact and billing information needed to manage your subscription (e.g., name, email, invoicing details).
+This data is processed on our behalf by our payment and subscription infrastructure providers, Chargebee and Stripe, acting as processors under their own compliance certifications (PCI-DSS L1, SOC 1 & 2, ISO 27001, GDPR).

+PCI-DSS compliance is maintained via SAQ-A scope, since card data is handled entirely by Stripe's embedded components and never touches our systems.
-- A Data Processing Agreement (DPA) is available on request
+A Data Processing Agreement (DPA), covering the limited data described above, is available on request.

 ## Incident response

-We maintain procedures to identify, investigate, and respond to security incidents.
-In the event of a confirmed breach affecting customer data, affected customers are notified without undue delay, in line with applicable regulations (including GDPR's 72-hour requirement where relevant).
+Given our architecture, the realistic incident surface is limited to: a compromise of our source code or build pipeline (e.g., GitHub, npm), a vulnerability in a shipped extension affecting client-side behavior, or unauthorized access to billing/contact data held by our processors (Chargebee, Stripe).

+**Reporting:**
+Suspected vulnerabilities or security concerns can be reported to security@mskold.com.
+We aim to acknowledge reports within 1 bussines day.

+**Triage & response**
+Reports are triaged by our CEO/security lead, who determines severity and coordinates remediation, including pulling or patching affected extension versions where applicable.

+**Customer notification:**
+If an incident is confirmed to affect customer data, we notify affected customers via the contact details on file, without undue delay and in any case within 3 business days of confirmation.
+Where GDPR applies, we separately meet our own obligation to notify the relevant supervisory authority within 72 hours of becoming aware of a qualifying breach.

 ## Internal security practices

+Being a small, focused team , our security program is lean by design but actively maintained.

+**Access control**
+Access to internal systems — Our devops toolchain, cloud infrastructure, and billing tools (Chargebee, Stripe) — is granted on a least-privilege, role-based basis.
+Because our team is small, access is inherently limited to those who need it for their role.

+**Multi-factor authentication**
+MFA is required on all internal systems listed above.
+Access reviews: Access grants are revoked promptly upon role change or offboarding and reviewed on a yearly cadance.

+**Formal policies**
-Despite being a small, focused team, we maintain formal Information Security, Privacy & Data Protection, Risk Assessment, Secure Development, and Business Continuity policies.
-Internal system access is restricted on a least-privilege basis and protected with multi-factor authentication.
+We maintain documented Information Security, Privacy & Data Protection, Risk Assessment, Secure Development, and Business Continuity policies, reviewed on a yearly cadance.

 ## Common questions